unusep/RSAKeyGenerator/README.md

 Requests for string of digits and concatenates them naively.

-Returns a BigInteger representation of the numbers
+Returns a BigInteger representation of the numbers.

 ## RSA key generator
 Requests for 2 random numbers and checks that they are primes using BigInteger's probabilistic API.

+Generates the private and public exponents and returns them as a Pair of BigIntegers.

+# Future work
+1) Create class to represent RSA keys
+2) Implement simple encryption and decryption